-This course introduces the ethics and legal framework of business.
-Emphasis is placed on contracts, negotiable instruments, the Uniform Commercial Code (UCC), and the working of the court systems.
-Upon completion, students should be able to apply ethical issues and laws covered to selected business decision-making situations.
+An introduction to the ethics and legal framework of business.
+Emphasis is placed on contracts, negotiable instruments, and the working of the court systems.
+Students will explore ethical issues and laws to aid in business decision-making.

 BUS 260 - International Business